Improving the World One Resolution at a Time

 And whereas, if the Assembly is to ensure minority students' inclusion in schools, safeguards are required to prevent staff from treating those students poorly and to protect such students from being harassed:

 Now therefore, be it enacted by this august World Assembly as follows:

 Rights of the child.
 Children have a right, by education, to develop competence to interact in a pluralistic society.
 Unless a child is physically unfit to attend a school or an undue hardship is imposed on the child by this requirement, member states must to the best of their ability advance this goal through schooling; to that end, among other things, they shall prohibit segregation and self-segregation of students by parental income, race, religion, or other protected classes.

 Ensuring school quality.
 Member nations shall ensure that educational services not under their direct control meet or exceed the same standards as those under their direct control on the following criteria: educational goals, facilities, instructors' training, and other standards that member nations may by law or resolution create.
 Member nations may not use accreditation in a way that encourages segregation by classes in section 1.

 School authorities' duty to parents.
 Parents may, with the advice and consent of an administrative law (or other suitably empowered) officer, require school authorities to take action to prevent their children from being poorly treated by other children or staff on account of background, beliefs, and other rights protected by World Assembly legislation.

 Clarification.
 In this resolution,

 Debate this resolution in the General Assembly forum.

-The General Assembly resolution Protecting Personal Data was passed 9,867 votes to 6,438, and implemented in all WA member nations.
+The General Assembly resolution Sovereign Justice Accord was passed 10,994 votes to 2,799, and implemented in all WA member nations.